Best Income Protection Insurance For Contractors In 2024

 Indexation is an integral part of life insurance, including income protection cover.
 The insurer uses inflation as a benchmark to raise insurance premiums.

-Popular references in the UK are either the Consumer Price Index (CPI) or the Retail Price Index (RPI).
+The Consumer Price Index (CPI) or the Retail Price Index (RPI) are popular references in the UK.

 There are three types of premium cover available: